GluuFederation/oxd-spring/README.md

 # About
-The following documentation demonstrates how to use Gluu's commercial OAuth 2.0 client software, [oxd](http://oxd.gluu.org), to send users from a Spring app to an OpenID Connect Provider (OP) for login.
+The following documentation demonstrates how to use Gluu's commercial OAuth 2.0 client software, [oxd](http://oxd.gluu.org), to send users from a Spring application to an OpenID Connect Provider (OP) for login.
 You can send users to any standard OP for login, including Google.
 In these docs we use the [free open source Gluu Server](http://gluu.org/gluu-server) as the OP.